DarkDoldier/OrcaSlicer_Filament-and-Bed-Type-Z_Offset-Macros/README.md

   {% set FILAMENT_TYPE = params.FILAMENT_TYPE %}
 ```

-If want to use the macros together like I do activate in the Bed Macro
+If you want to use the macros together like I do activate in the Bed Macro
 ```
 SET_GCODE_OFFSET Z=0.000
 ```